p-stachyra/p-stachyra.github.io/_posts/2024-02-25-ASR-Whisper-Translator.md

-Now, having the entire Translator ready, we can try to translate any source in an arbitrary language to English.
+Now, having the entire Translator ready, we can try to translate any source audio in an arbitrary language to English. <br>
 Let's have a look at the detected language first.

 ## Assessing the functionality